Monday, May 28, 2012

 Open Daily Mon-Sat:10-6, Sun: 11-6

-All About the Business: Voss Acres Produce Market receives quality fresh produce and floral items through Charlie's Produce in Seattle, they have relationships with conventional and organic growers all over the world to create a consistency in the market year round.
+All About the Business: Voss Acres Produce Market receives quality fresh produce and floral items through Charlie's Produce in Seattle , they have relationships with conventional and organic growers all over the world to create a consistency in the market year round.
 My husband Steve has tended to his vegetable garden using organic practices on this property since 2002 and with the market we now share his items in the market as they are available.
 We also carry gifts, art, pottery, gift cards and additional floral arrangements made by area artists.

 What Makes Your Business Unique?
 Voss Acres Produce Market is just the center element that draws people to pull off of Ocean Beach Road.
 On one side of the property there is the history story that we share of our house dating back to the late 1800's as it was then the train depot and later post office for the area.
 On the other side of the property we share our farm life in the growing of a vegetable garden and raising farm animals; currently we have pigs, chickens, turkeys, and ducks.
 We collect eggs all week and sell them on Saturday morning.

 Advice for First Time Customers?
 Tell me!
 I then will share the stories about this historical property and the interesting tidbits regarding the artifacts that are on display.
 If you are interested in the garden, I will guide you through!
 Once the garden is layed out for the season there are easy to walk paths so you can enjoy seeing the whole garden up close however, country shoes are suggested for walking around after a rain!
-We invite you to "watch us grow" as we tend to the gardens and complete our projects so that it will become Voss Acres Produce Market and Historic Landmark Park!
+We invite you to "watch us grow" as we tend to the gardens and complete our projects so that it will become Voss Acres Produce Market and Historic Landmark Park !
 Come see us!
 We're open Daily!

-Dating back to the 1800's, this house has a
+Dating back to the 1800's, this house has a rich history for the local area. |

 View Larger Map